 Unit 1: Portfolio of work on the theme of the natural form.
 The portfolio must show evidence of four objectives:

-- Experimentation with a wide variety of materials and techniques, evaluating own work as it progresses
+- experimentation with a wide variety of materials and techniques, evaluating own work as it progresses; and

 Unit 2: Externally set project